OSGeo/gdal/gdal/doc/source/development/rfc/rfc83_use_of_project_sponsorship.rst

     * Tasks that are expected, or are found, to take more than a given time should be confirmed with the supervisor.

-- Continuous integration maintenance and improvements: the project has several continuous integration configurations.
+- Continuous Integration maintenance and improvements: the project has several Continuous Integration configurations.
 Some of them break regularly due to external causes (network resources no longer available, change in dependencies, etc.).
 The co-maintainer will take the necessary actions to keep them in working state.
 - Review of code and documentation contributions.
 Such contributions are made currently through GitHub pull requests.
-The co-maintainer will review the contribution and guide the proponent through the steps to make it accepted: identifying issues reported by continuous integration, asking for new tests to be developed whenever possible, etc. When the contributor is not in capacity to polish his/her contribution, the co-maintainer may do it him/herself.
+The co-maintainer will review the contribution and guide the proponent through the steps to make it accepted: identifying issues reported by Continuous Integration, asking for new tests to be developed whenever possible, etc. When the contributor is not in capacity to polish his/her contribution, the co-maintainer may do it him/herself.
 - Ensuring that fixes that are appropriate for backporting in stable branche(s)